LunarG/gfxreconstruct/tools/tocpp/README.md

 Because the ToCpp tool is still not in a complete state, it has the following known issues which will be worked on over time:

-* The generated cpp code does not handle a window/swapchain resize
 * The generated cpp code only executes on either Android or Linux (XCB)
 * The generated cpp code does not support multi-window capture on Android
 * It does not currently support Ray Tracing contents in a capture